DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 1. Use variables and equations to give you the volume of a sphere (4/3 * pi * r^3).

-In the next lesson we will be talking more about booleans and how we can use them to create inteligent code.
+In the next lesson we will be talking more about booleans and how we can use them to create intelligent code.